veski sustainable agriculture fellow

 Research title: Peppery flavour, climate and an app are key to selling Victorian Shiraz

-The veski sustainable agricultural fellowship will support the development of a method to define, quantify and differentiate regional Victorian agricultural products like Shiraz, and develop an app to provide industry with access to relevant data and information including a Victorian-wide rotundone map to help Victorian grape growers estimate their rotundone concentration at each vintage based on climate data in their region.
+The veski sustainable agricultural fellowship was awarded to support the development of a method to define, quantify and differentiate regional Victorian agricultural products like Shiraz, and develop an app to provide industry with access to relevant data and information including a Victorian-wide rotundone map to help Victorian grape growers estimate their rotundone concentration at each vintage based on climate data in their region.

-The project will also provide information for future production by combining the climate-rotundone model and Australian Bureau of Meteorology climate projection to estimate rotundone production over the coming 50 years.
+The project provides information for future production by combining the climate-rotundone model and Australian Bureau of Meteorology climate projection to estimate rotundone production over the coming 50 years.
 Based on this modelling, they will design a specific vineyard management protocol to maximise rotundone production under different climate scenarios.